 Also make sure you connect your email list to your form.
 Details on how to connect different email services can be found in your Plugmatter user guide.
 The user guide can also show you how to create and install your own custom template.

 Once you have made your changes and added the email list of your respective service provider, choose an alignment if necessary and save your template.

 Now that you have a template, it is time to show you how to enable it.

 First visit the general settings of your plugin and switch on the feature box by clicking on Enable Feature Box.
 Now select the template you have created.
 You can also disable the feature box for subscribed visitors.

-Targeting different sections is a great option too, as you can choose if you would like the box to appear only on top of the home page or on top of posts, pages and archives as well.
+Targeting different sections is a great option too, as you can choose if you would like the box to appear only on top of the home page or on top of blog posts, pages and archives as well.
 You can even make different types of forms appear on different parts of the blog and target returning visitors.

 If you want to ensure that you get the most out of the feature box perform a split test.
 You can experiment with different form styles, colours, copy, fonts, etc. Details on how to perform a split test can be found in the Plugmatter user guide.